Overview

 Branding

-Scout follows Pfizer’s branding through utilizing Meraki Design System with a heavier focus on legibility as
+Scout follows Pfizer’s branding through using Meraki Design System with a heavier focus on legibility as reps

 leading size.
 The standard Meraki leading size is 120%, whereas the Scout body copy leading size is 150%.

-Certain screens are in dark mode for discretion, such as the Meeting Mode screen so if the representative
+Certain screens are in dark mode for discretion, such as the Meeting Mode screen.
+The Meeting Mode Screen

-needs to look up some information in front of the HCP, they aren’t suddenly disoriented with a bright
+allows the representative to look up information in front of the HCP without suddenly becoming disoriented

-screen.
-Since iOS is placing a heavier requirement on Liquid Glass, I also introduced some Liquid Glass
+with a bright screen.
+Since iOS is placing a heavier requirement on Liquid Glass, I also introduced Liquid

 Wireframing & Prototyping

-The idea behind Scout is part traditional app components and part chat.
-I designed the homepage to have
+The core idea behind Scout is equal parts traditional app components and chat.
+I designed the homepage to

-everything a rep needs to see at a glance, like how their Call Plan is going, or any changes may have
+provide everything a rep needs to see at a glance, like how their Call Plan is going, or any changes that

-happened since they last opened the app.
-Beneath the stats, Scout will suggest topics based on time of day,
+may have been implemented since they last opened the app.
+Beneath the listed stats, Scout will suggest

-I created “Meeting Mode” for a Rep to get a quick glance at the Healthcare Professional's details pertaining
+I created “Meeting Mode” for a Rep to be able to quickly glance at the Healthcare Professional's details

-to the brands they may ask about, as well as sample orders they may ask about.
-I also included an elapsed
+pertaining to the brands they may ask about, as well as sample orders they may ask about.
+I also included an

-time for the Representative to discretely see because both Reps and HCPs have very rigid schedules they need
+elapsed time for the Representative to discretely see; given that both Reps and HCPs have very rigid

-For the post-meeting, Representatives need to document how the meeting went, if there are any follow-ups such
+For the post-meeting, Representatives must document how the meeting went, any necessary follow-ups for

-as ordering samples or making sure deliveries are on time, as well as any other notes needed about the
+ordering samples, making sure deliveries are on time, and other notes needed to contextualize the

-that way.
-There is another option for users to record the form together with the app asking the questions
+it that way.
+There is another option for users to record the form together with the app asking the form

-from the form and user entering each input in a Q&A format.
+questions and the user entering each input in a Q&A format.

-This HCP Profile screen is similar to the view in Meeting Mode except it contains more details about the
+The following HCP Profile screen is similar to the view in Meeting Mode, except it contains more details

-HCP's office location, as well as a button to open the map and set up directions to the office.
+about the HCP's office location and a button to set up directions to the office on a map.

 Outcomes and Lessons